Promoting welcoming and inclusive societies

 - planning documents or strategies which reflect a formal government commitment to integration and/or cultural diversity and define the ways in which this will be implemented across government.
 One example is the New Scots Integration Strategy.

 - advisory committees at senior government levels to assist in the planning, implementation and monitoring of integration and the acceptance of diversity.
 In many countries these committees include representation from refugee and immigrant communities.
 See for example.

 - special policy and program units within government departments to ensure that the policies and activities of government are responsive to the needs of refugee and immigrant communities.
 In some cases, these units may also provide technical support and assistance to governmental officers involved in service delivery see, for example.

-- programs to promote wider understanding of resettlement and global refugee issues, and the value of diversity and/or to challenge negative community attitudes toward migration and resettlement.
+- programmes to promote wider understanding of resettlement and global refugee issues, and the value of diversity and/or to challenge negative community attitudes toward migration and resettlement.